ikurcubic/FormField/readme.md

 {{ FormField::username() }}
 ```

-That will then produce the necessary HTML.
+That will then produce the necessary (Bootstrap-friendly, by default) HTML.
 It uses dynamic methods to
 simplify the process a bit.

 While it will do its best to figure out what kind of input you want, you